Unforgiven (2006): Aftermath

 On the edition of October 2, 2006 of Raw, John Cena was scheduled to defend the WWE Championship against Edge in a Steel Cage match, after Edge invoked his rematch clause for the title.
 Cena defeated Edge to retain the title, as he was able to perform an FU for the win, and thus ended the feud between the two.
 Edge, however, would begin a feud with DX, after Edge blamed DX for costing him the title match against Cena, due to interference from DX the previous week.
 The following week, Edge used an edition of The Cutting Edge to join forces with Randy Orton to form a team and began a feud against DX.
 Edge cited Randy Orton's lack of success after being kicked out of Evolution by Triple H and DX's "stale" antics "taking up TV time" as reasons to join forces.
 The duo dubbed themselves Rated-RKO.
 At Cyber Sunday, Edge and Orton became the first team to finally defeat DX since their reunion in June.

 Kane and Umaga continued their feud, as both individuals interfered in one another's matches.
 On the edition of October 9, 2006 of Raw, Kane and Umaga were scheduled in a "Loser Leaves Raw match"; Umaga defeated Kane and sent him to the SmackDown! brand.
 Despite their separation into different brands, Umaga and Kane had one final match at Cyber Sunday.
 Umaga won again, after fans selected him to be Umaga's opponent instead of Chris Benoit and The Sandman.
 The angle between Johnny Nitro and Jeff Hardy continued, as the two were involved in another Intercontinental Championship match where Nitro retained the title.
-Nitro, however, lost the title to Hardy, on the edition of October 2 of Raw.
+Nitro, however, lost the title to Hardy, on the October 2 edition of Raw.